 The ALZA Corporation Scholarship provides support to students in the sciences who are interested in broadening their research experience with faculty mentors.

-Awarded once a year, each ALZA Scholar receives $13,000 that can be used across a two-year period—summer research wages (up to approximately $5,000 for up to two summers), academic year research wages (up to $2,500) for up to two academic years and supply funds (up to $500 total for the summer and academic year).
+Awarded once a year, each ALZA Scholar receives $15,000 that can be used across a two-year period—summer research stipends (up to $6,000 for up to two summers), academic year research stipends for up to two academic years (up to $2,500) and supply funds (up to $500 total for the summer and academic year).
 Applicants must be in good academic standing with a minimum GPA of 3.0.

 Faculty Mentor: Ian Carter-O'Connell